Call us today: (800) 716-7608

 Gas/Oil Prices

-The shipping industry is dependent on fossil fuels for fuel to transport goods and fortunately, the inflated prices are dropping.
-In America, fuel prices ranged from $4.35 to upwards of $7 USD per gallon (depending on the state you reside in).
-As prices rise for fuel. shipping costs also rose to compensate for the extra money being spent to transport freight.
+The shipping industry is dependent on fossil fuels for fuel to transport goods, and fortunately, inflated prices are dropping.
+In America, fuel prices range from $4.35 to upwards of $7 USD per gallon (depending on your state) as prices rise for fuel.
+Shipping costs also rose to compensate for the extra money spent transporting freight.

 Processing Chip Shortage

 Ukraine supplies nearly half of the world’s neon gas.
 Neon gases are used to produce semiconductor chips.
-These processing chips are used in televisions, smartphones electronic shipping devices (ELD), and computers.
-Since the conflict began, prices on semiconductor chips have increased drastically.
+These processing chips are used in televisions, smartphones, electronic shipping devices (ELD), and computers.
+Since the conflict began, the prices of semiconductor chips have increased drastically.
 This has led to the retail prices of electronic devices rising.

 How Small Businesses Save On Shipping Freight